Antigone of Macedon

 Antigone (Ἀντιγόνη) was a Macedonian noblewoman who lived in the 4th century BC.

-She was born to Cassander by unnamed mother.
+She was born to Cassander by a mother whose name is unknown.
 Antigone was the niece of the Regent Antipater.
 Her father and paternal uncle were the sons of Iolaus and through her father Antigone was a distant collateral relative to the Argead dynasty.

 Antigone was originally from either Paliura or Eordaea.
 Little is known of her life.
 Antigone married a Macedonian nobleman of obscure origin called Magas who was from Eordaea.
 Antigone and Magas lived in Eordaea and had a daughter called Berenice I of Egypt.

-The colony of Antigonia was named after her and her granddaughter of the same name.